filswa/coronavirusapi/README.md

 # COVID-19 statistics API

 Below you can find some useful information about COVID-19 statistics API.

-It was build using node.js, Express, Axios and Papa Parse library for .csv parsing.
+It was build using **node.js**, **Express**, **Axios** and **Papa Parse** library for .csv parsing.
 The data is fetched from https://github.com/CSSEGISandData/COVID-19, provided by John Hopkins University CSSE.
 The API is hosted on heroku.

 It is available at: https://coronavirusapi.herokuapp.com/